MicrosoftDocs/power-automate-docs/articles/us-govt.md

 ## Power Automate US Government and other Microsoft services

-Power Automate US Government includes several features that allow users to connect to, and integrate with, other Microsoft enterprise service offerings such as Office 365 US Government, Dynamics 365 US Government, and PowerApps US Government.
+Power Automate US Government includes several features that allow users to connect to, and integrate with, other Microsoft enterprise service offerings such as Office 365 US Government, Dynamics 365 US Government, and Power Apps US Government.

 Power Automate US Government runs within Microsoft datacenters in a manner consistent with a multi-tenant, public cloud deployment model; however, client applications including, but not limited to the web-user client, Power Automate mobile application (when available), and any third-party client application that connects to Power Automate US Government, are not part of Power Automate US Government's accreditation boundary.
 Government customers are responsible for managing them.